tzivi618/Python-WIT-like-git/README.md

 ##  Technologies

 - Python 3.x
-- Standard libraries only (no external DB or dependencies)
 - Click – for CLI interface

 ---

 ##  License

-This project is part of a student final project and is not intended for production use.
+This project was built for study and demo purposes only and is not recommended for production use.

+---

+##  See also
+Server repo